la-ots/pelican/docs/components/pagination.md

 - Use Pagination if data, such as on [Tables](/components/table), is long and needs to be split up.
 - Make sure the Pagination clearly shows the current page’s number.
 - Pagination is placed at the bottom of the content which it pages.
-- You may need to adjust columns sizes for best fir to your project.
+- You may need to adjust columns sizes to best fit to your project.

 ## Usage